Choerd/real-time-web-1920/README.md

 When you leave the chatroom also everyone gets a notification.
 * **Chat**
 Everyone is able to chat with each other to discuss about what groceries to get for that night.
+* **Nicknames**
+Change your nickname and this will be updated on the server.
+This nickname will be used when deviding the groceries.
 * **Groceries**
     * **Add**
     By using `:add` in the chat everyone can add groceries to the list.